shuttle-hq/neptune-cli-python/src/neptune_cli/mcp_instructions.md

 -   Always use `get_project_schema` before creating or modifying `neptune.json` to ensure the configuration is valid.
 -   Always use `add_new_resource` before adding resources to understand their properties and requirements.
 -   Deployments are ECS tasks on Fargate - container data is not persistent.
 Use provisioned resources for persistent storage.
--   Database connection tokens expire after 15 minutes - use them only for local testing, not programmatic access.
 -   **Always verify deployment health**: After `deploy_project`, check status and fetch logs if the service isn't running properly.